 - Assuring public restrooms are supplied with soap and towels

-- Additional hand sanitizing stations will be Installed throughout the airport
+- Additional hand sanitizing stations will be installed throughout the airport for staff and travelers

 - Staff has been reassigned as necessary to assure key areas are continuously disinfected and properly maintained

 - Employees are asked to work from home if their job allows and if they are not identified as essential personnel